 STEP 1: COURSE SELECTION - Enter the courses you are requesting on your Dual Enrollment Form.
+Use this helpful guide when selecting courses.
 If you have questions, Academic advisors can be reached at firstname.lastname@example.org or by appointment, call 386-506-3602 to schedule.

 STEP 2: VERIFICATION OF ELIGIBILITY - Email or meet with your school counselor for verification of eligibility, course selection and signature on your dual enrollment form.